CraftAcademy/workshop/walkthroughs/step5.md

 #### Adding more complex views

-We are gonna make use of another open source library that has been developed to add some functionality to the Sinatra framwork and make programming easier.
-It is called Padrino and you can find more information about it on http://www.padrinorb.com/.
+We are going to make use of another open source library that has been developed to add some functionality to the Sinatra framework and make programming easier.
+It is called `Padrino` and you can find more information about it on http://www.padrinorb.com/.

 Add Padrino to your Gemfile: